Codepath-Group-Project-Fall21/Group-Milestone/README.md

 **Flow Navigation** (Screen to Screen)

 * Log-in
   * Register - Account creation if users choose sign up
 * Games List/Selection
   * Jump to Game Details Screen when users choose a particular video game.
   * Then jump to Comment Screen if users choose to add comments.
+* Log-out
+  * Go back to Log-in page.

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]